chigvintseva/chigvintseva/README.md

 - 💬 Ask me about **ML and Visualization (with Python and Tableau), Predictive Analysis**-->

-- 📄 Know about my other experiences at [my personal portoflio website][https://github.com/chigvintseva/personal-portfolio-website] which I'm working on right now
+- 📄 Know about my other experiences at the **Personal Portfolio Website** (https://chigvintseva.github.io/personal-portfolio-website/#header) which I'm working on right now
 - 📫 Reach me **al.chigvintseva@gmail.com**

 - ⚡ Fun fact **had 7 in IBDP Math Analysis**